-- Revenue from IP is a vital indicator for the value added by the HEP when interacting with a range of external partners.
+- Revenue from IP is an indicator for the value added by the HEP when interacting with a range of external partners.
 IP may commonly be in the form of licenses granted to private companies allowing them to exploit an invention protected by a patent.
-While this is a fundamental element of knowledge exchange it should be remembered that patents are only one way of protecting certain types of IP.
+While this is a fundamental element of knowledge exchange it should be remembered that patents are only one way of protecting IP.

 - Intellectual property should include:

-Where the HEP conducts work to meet a specific business need (public or private) which is part of the business model of the external partner the contribution of the HEP should be returned.
-An example would be 'mood music' composed by the HEP which is then awarded copyright.
+- Where the HEP conducts work to meet a specific business need (public or private) which is part of the business model of the external partner the contribution of the HEP should be returned.
+An example would be 'mood music' by which the HEP asserts copyright rights.

-Where the same patent is filed in more than one country, the cumulative total should be entered for the academic year and then all overseas instances entered in the 'overseas sub-total' box.
-This allows calculation of UK and total international filings.
+- Where the same patent or licence is filed in more than one country, the cumulative total should be entered for the academic year and then all overseas instances entered in the 'overseas sub-total' box.
+This allows calculation of UK and total international filing.

-Disclosure is the point at which an academic mentions their idea to disclose their activities with the prospect of seeking IP.
+- Disclosure is the point at which academic staff disclose their idea through a formal process with the prospect of seeking protection.

-This should include all Patent Co-operation Treaty (PCT) applications.
+- This should include all patent applications, including Patent Co-operation Treaty (PCT) applications.